Hemant Mehta: Activism

 Hemant Mehta established a secular student group, Students WithOut Religious Dogma (SWORD), at the University of Illinois at Chicago while earning dual degrees there.
-Later, still in college, he served as board chair for the Secular Student Alliance.
+Later, still in college, he was board chair for the Secular Student Alliance.
 He interned at the Center for Inquiry where he became familiar with a lot of the national organizations and leaders in the activist world at that time.
-Now, he serves on the board of directors for the Foundation Beyond Belief, a non-profit charitable organization.
+He was on the board of directors for the Foundation Beyond Belief, a non-profit charitable organization.

 Mehta is a regular speaker at freethought and skeptical events around the U.S. He attempts to build bridges of understanding between believers and non-believers through his blog, The Friendly Atheist.
 Due in part to his positive message, he is also invited to speak at atheist events such as the one he presented at The Reason Rally or at the American Atheists Annual Convention in March 2012.

 A vocal advocate of building an atheist community, Mehta's activism includes fundraising for charitable causes.
-He helped establish and serves on the board of the Foundation Beyond Belief, which has raised more than $2,400,000 since it launched in 2010.
+He helped establish and served on the board of the Foundation Beyond Belief, which raised more than $2,400,000 since it launched in 2010.
 He also established a church cleanup fund in response to reports of church vandalism in Bend, Oregon, in 2012.
 The vandals tagged the church with allusions to the Church of the Flying Spaghetti Monster, and Mehta's readers contributed nearly $3,000 in one day to help clean up the damage.